Codeception/Codeception/docs/modules/Silex.md

 ?>
 ```

- * `param` $uri
+ * `param string` $uri

 ### seeInField

-Checks that the given input field or textarea contains the given value.
+Checks that the given input field or textarea *equals* (i.e. not just contains) the given value.
-For fuzzy locators, fields are matched by label text, the "name" attribute, CSS, and XPath.
+Fields are matched by label text, the "name" attribute, CSS, or XPath.

 ``` php
 <?php